HealthRx.com

 Several factors drove the contraction.
 PBM consolidation reduced the number of pricing sources GoodRx could aggregate, compressing margins on per-claim fees.
 Apple's iOS 14.5 privacy changes in 2021 disrupted GoodRx's digital advertising efficiency, increasing customer acquisition costs.
 The FTC data-sharing settlement eroded consumer trust among privacy-conscious users.
 Competition from Amazon Pharmacy and Cost Plus Drugs fragmented market share in the most price-sensitive consumer segment.

-The company's Q1 2025 earnings call highlighted increased investment in pharmaceutical manufacturer solutions, a segment where GoodRx helps drug companies distribute copay assistance and patient affordability programs.
+Despite the stock decline, the company remained free-cash-flow positive through 2024 with healthy adjusted margins, per its SEC filings [11].
+Recent company reporting has highlighted increased investment in pharmaceutical manufacturer solutions, a segment where GoodRx helps drug companies distribute copay assistance and patient affordability programs.
 This B2B revenue stream is less visible to consumers but carries higher margins than the per-transaction model.

 Limitations and Consumer Considerations